 1. Find a dance home and receive training.

 You don’t have to be a dancer to learn how to teach ballroom dancing.
 Strange?
 Not really.
 After all, you’re at a ballroom dance studio and, that’s what they do.
 They teach people to dance.
 What’s more important is your personality and attitude.
-To be specific, ballroom dance instructors have to love people and are skilled in making them feel comfortable.
+For this reason, ballroom dance instructors have to love people and are skilled in making them feel comfortable.

 Many ballroom dance studios, both franchise and independent, will offer teacher training to the right individuals at no cost.
 Furthermore, if you’re a student already learning to dance, you may be able to interview to join your studio’s training class.